 CHE Student Internships

-The following projects were carried out in the summer of 2017 by CHE students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2017 by CHE students through the CCE Summer Internship Program.

 Internship Location: Cornell University Cooperative Extension - New York City ( CUCE-NYC)